 Learn more about ASCO’s recommendations for preserving fertility .

 Questions to ask the doctor

-Consider asking your doctor or another member of your health care team the following questions:
+Consider asking your doctor or another member of your health care team the following questions before treatment begins:

 - Should I talk with a fertility specialist or a reproductive endocrinologist before starting treatment?